james-a-calder/az305Notes/Day 1 Notes.md

 ### When To Use Azure Policy
 Azure policy helps enforce organisational standards and to assess compliance at scale.
-- Latge number of built in policies
+- Large number of built in policies
 - Examples
   - Allow only certain virtual machine sizes
   - Ensure all resources are correctly tagged - if not apply the tag